infracourse/web/content/info.md

 ## Course Structure

 CS 40 is a 3-unit course that meets on Mondays and Wednesdays from 4:30pm to 5:50pm.
-Students will be assessed based on completion of in-class activities as well as based on homework assignments that directly relate to that week’s topic and an open-ended final project.
+Students will be assessed based on homework assignments that directly relate to that week’s topic and an open-ended final project.
 There are no exams.

 ## Course Goals